When was the structures and buildings allowance introduced?

 Commercial buildings are the primary type of structure that qualifies for structures and buildings allowance.
 Buildings or business-related structures must be used for business purposes.

-In addition, the person or persons who are claiming SBA must have an interest in the land where the building or structure is located e.g. leasehold or freehold.
+In addition, the person or persons who are claiming SBA must have an interest in the land where the building or structure is located, e.g. leasehold or freehold.

 Qualifying activities for SBA

-SBA applies to expenditure on commercial buildings which are used for qualifying business purposes.
-This can typically include:
+SBA applies to expenditure on commercial buildings that are used for qualifying business purposes.

 • Offices